Kunsthaus Zürich: Architecture

-Lydia Escher (1858–1891), being a prominent Zürich patron of the arts, was honored by the Gesellschaft zu Fraumünster association on the occasion of her 150th anniversary by a commemorative plaque, located at the front of the building.
-The place was baptized on 20 August 2008 by the city of Zürich as Lydia Welti-Escher Hof.
+Lydia Escher (1858–1891), being a prominent Zurich patron of the arts, was honored by the Gesellschaft zu Fraumünster association on the occasion of her 150th anniversary by a commemorative plaque, located at the front of the building.
+The place was dedicated on 20 August 2008 by the city of Zurich as Lydia Welti-Escher Hof.

 Collection

 The museum's collection includes major works by artists including Claude Monet (several works including an enormous water lily painting), Edvard Munch, Pablo Picasso, Jacques Lipchitz and the Swiss Alberto Giacometti.
 Other Swiss artists such as Johann Heinrich Füssli, Ferdinand Hodler or from recent times, Pipilotti Rist and Peter Fischli are also represented.
 In addition, works by Vincent van Gogh, Édouard Manet, Henri Matisse and René Magritte can be found here.